 ADOPT REASONABLE AND COST-EFFECTIVE BUILDING CODES.
 New homes are resilient and energy efficient, yet there continues to be a push to mandate the use of restrictive, costly energy codes that raise housing costs while providing little energy savings to consumers.
 The U.S. Department of Housing and Urban Development (HUD) and the U.S. Department of Agriculture (USDA) recently finalized a decision that requires them to insure mortgages for new single-family homes only if they are built to the 2021 International Energy Conservation Code (IECC) and HUD-financed multifamily housing be built to 2021 IECC or ASHRAE 90.1-2019.
 A study by the Home Builders Association of Greater Kansas City found that building to the 2021 IECC can add as much as \$31,000 to the price of a new home while only minimally increasing the energy efficiency of the home.
 Meanwhile, a Home Innovation Research Labs study revealed that it would require up to 90 years for a home buyer to realize a payback on the added upfront cost of the home.
 That's not a reasonable trade-off for a new home buyer and clearly would do very little to provide meaningful energy savings for residential homes and apartments.
-The Trump administration can reverse this poor policy that will put homeownership out of reach for many middleclass households.
-All codes are adopted at the state and local level, and these types of federal mandates create direct compliance conflicts and block home owners from accessing financing.
-Policymakers also have to update appraisal practices to ensure that appraisers recognize the value of energy efficient and other green and innovative features in newly constructed homes.
+Policymakers also have to update appraisal practices to ensure that appraisers recognize the value of energy efficient and other green and innovative features in new constructed homes.

 REDUCE LOCAL IMPACT FEES AND OTHER UPFRONT TAXES ASSOCIATED WITH HOUSING CONSTRUCTION.
 While some impact fees may be necessary to cover the costs of increased public services for new home developments, those fees must be imposed fairly with the cost to the home buyer in mind.
 When fees are levied arbitrarily or used to fund unrelated city or county services not connected to new home construction, they unfairly raise housing costs for home buyers and renters alike.
 Excessive impact fees also act as a barrier to home construction at a time when more housing is needed to satisfy unmet demand.
-Timing of when fees are charged, and other infrastructure financing methods can balance the burden tacked onto housing construction.

 MAKE IT EASIER FOR DEVELOPERS TO FINANCE NEW HOUSING.
 Like home buyers seeking a mortgage, home builders and developers rely on banks for financing to build new homes and housing developments.
-Banks posted a decline in the volume of total outstanding acquisition, development and construction (AD&C) loans during the third quarter of 2024 as high interest rates and tight financial conditions continue to limit residential construction.
+Banks posted a decline in the volume of total outstanding acquisition, development and construction (AD&C) loans during the fourth quarter of 2023 as interest rates increased and financial conditions tightened.
 Fannie Mae, Freddie Mac and the Federal Home Loan Banks should be encouraged to support a secondary market for AD&C financing that would expand financing options so that builders can increase the housing supply.